 Passive solar heating is using the sun’s rays to heat a living space by exposing the area to sunlight.
 Passive solar buildings take advantage of how the sun moves throughout the day (with attention to seasonal changes in sunlight) to warm living spaces This process is called “passive” because it doesn’t involve any solar panels or other technology to convert sunlight into usable energy – the sun’s thermal energy is being stored and used as is.

 This process involves more than just sun shining on your house; passive solar heating designs typically involve five important factors to collect thermal energy during the day and disperse it at night.
 These include an aperture for the sunlight to pass through, absorbers and thermal mass to absorb and retain the heat, distribution for heat circulation, and a fixed control that will provide shade during the summertime.

-The apertures in passive solar buildings are often large windows facing south (for buildings in North America)\ for maximum sunlight exposure.
+The apertures, or collectors, in passive solar buildings are often large windows facing south (for buildings in North America)\ for maximum sunlight exposure.
 In some cases, designers will build a property that has an entire wall made of windows to maximize exposure.
-Sunlight will flow through the windows throughout the day, heating the living space.
-These windows often have a specialized coating that will reflect harmful ultraviolet (UV) rays away from the glass, preventing them from entering the space.
+Sunlight flows through the windows throughout the day, gets absorbed, and then dispersed. .
+These windows often have a specialized coating that reflects harmful ultraviolet (UV) rays away from the glass, preventing them from entering the space.

 Absorbers and thermal mass

 In passive solar heating design, the absorber is a surface exposed to a lot of sunlight (such as a wall or floor).
 Absorbers are often dark surfaces so that the maximum amount of sunlight possible is soaked up.
 Once the absorber captures heat, the heat is retained by a thermal mass below.
-Some common materials that absorbers and thermal capture and hold the heat so that it warms the space into the evening and night after the sun goes down.
-Absorbers and thermal mass are commonly made of concrete, ceramic tile, brick, or stone because these materials have a high heat capacity due to their density.
+As sunlight flows into the room, absorbers and thermal capture and hold the heat so that it warms the space into the evening and night after the sun goes down.
+Absorbers and thermal mass are commonly made of concrete, ceramic tile, brick, or stone because they have high heat capacity.

 Throughout the day and into the night the sun’s heat absorbed into the thermal mass is distributed throughout the living area.
 This can be done mechanically with small fans or blowers, but they are not necessary – heat will naturally move throughout spaces.
 Whether you have passive solar heat or not, warm air will move towards colder areas and disperse through convection, conduction, or radiation

-Lastly, the control component of a passive solar building will shade windows when the sun is in a higher position during the summer months.
-This is a vital component of passive solar heating design, especially if you don’t want your living space to be too hot during the warmer months when the sun is highest in the sky.
+Control is a vital component of passive solar heating design, especially if you don’t want your living space to be too hot during the warmer months when the sun is highest in the sky.
 Different control components include awnings or roof overhangs, blinds, and shutters.
-These control elements can also help offset any costs of cooling your home in the summer, as they help keep your living space cool and can reduce your air conditioning needs.
+These elements can also help offset any costs of cooling your home in the summer, as they help keep your living space cool and can reduce your air conditioning needs.
 When they are implemented into passive solar heating design, all of these components can help ensure that your home or commercial building is producing passive solar energy in the most efficient way possible.

 Benefits of passive solar heating

 There are a number of benefits of using passive solar heating.
 First and foremost, it can save you money on energy bills.
 By using passive solar energy, you’re taking advantage of a natural process and utilizing free, renewable energy from the sun to warm your building.
 This allows you to dramatically decrease (or possibly eliminate) your purchase and use of gas, wood or electricity for heat, which saves you money and reduces your footprint.
 There are also no operating costs for passive solar heating, while other traditional heating technologies have a limited lifespan and require maintenance over the years.

 Passive solar designs also have a number of comfort benefits.
 For one, there is no noise coming from rumbling radiators or furnaces when you use passive solar heating.
 You’ll also get natural light in your living space and better views from your home due to the use of large windows.